-One option I have not checked out are usb mics.
-If you have software but no interface, you may want to investigate these…that way you need no inteface.
+One option I have not checked out is USB mics.
+If you have software but no interface, you may want to investigate these…that way you need no interface.

 2) Video recording

-Previously I recorded to DV video cassette and imported into Apple’s Imovie, but now since I have a laptop with a cam I record video with my laptop.
+Previously I recorded to DV video cassette and imported it into Apple’s Imovie, but now since I have a laptop with a cam, I record video with my laptop.